berkinkinay/Developer-Workspace/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
 I am going to add new features and also new techs in it.
-I'm going to write fully responsive build, add Sidebar for each section, some UI, UX stuf, page loader animations and also `especially focusing to  writing JavaScript and more stuff coming soon like thtat I coded and developed.`
+I'm going to write fully responsive build, add Sidebar for each section, some UI, UX stuf, page loader animations and also `especially focusing to  writing JavaScrip in this project and more stuff coming soon like that I coded and developed.`

 ### `dev`
 Berkin Kınay 👤